Ayman947/Analyzing-Stocks-TSLA-GME/1_README.md

 - In this project, we are going to extract and visualize stocks prices and revenues over a period of time.

-- This data and visualizations will help decision-makers to make more accurate data-driven financial decisions related to selling, purchasing, shortselling and investing in these stocks.
+- This data and visualizations will help decision-makers to make more accurate data-driven financial decisions related to selling, purchasing, shortselling and investing in stocks.

 - Our focus will be on **Tesla(TSLA)** and **GameStop(GME)**.